course page main image

 In order to complete this course, you must successfully complete all the following CORE modules (totalling 100 credits).

-In order to complete this course, you must successfully complete at least 20 credits from the following indicative list of OPTIONAL modules.
+In order to complete this course a student must successfully complete at least 20 credits from the following indicative list of OPTIONAL modules.

 Final Year